Julian22222/PRACTICE/Next_and_NestJS/README_NEXT.md

 }

 export const config = {  //our condition is here to run middleware function, if you use this URL path then function will be invoked
-    matcher: '/about/:path*'  //when user on this path it will run function above
+    matcher: '/about/:path*'  //when user use this path it will invoke function above
     // match: ['/about/:path*', 'dashboard/:path*']
 }